boomerang-io/docs/flow/deploying/self-hosting.md

 ---
-title: Installing
+title: Self Hosting
 order: 1
 ---

-# Installing
+# Self Hosting

 Boomerang Flow is packaged as a Helm<sup>®</sup> 3 chart with the values documented in the chart.
-Please make sure to read the [prerequisites](../installing/pre-requisites) prior to installing.
+Please make sure to read the [prerequisites](#pre-requisites) prior to installing.

-## Prerequisites
+## Pre-requisites

 You are expected to have one of the supported Kubernetes<sup>®</sup> platforms available with the additional software requirements presented in the following sections.